Rep. Ilhan Omar introduces bill named for Amir Locke to curb no-knock warrants

 “We have been engaging with, as you know, civil rights groups, a number of law enforcement groups.
 All agree on the need to reform the use of no-knock warrants,” she said.

-Psaki also spoke about a Department of Justice policy href=”https://www.justice.gov/opa/pr/department-justice-announces-department-wide-policy-chokeholds-and-no-knock-entries” target=”_blank”>announced by United States Attorney General Merrick Garland in September that regulates federal use of chokeholds, carotid restraints, and no-knock warrants.
+Psaki also spoke about a Department of Justice policy announced by United States Attorney General Merrick Garland in September that regulates federal use of chokeholds, carotid restraints, and no-knock warrants.

 The policy states that “federal agents are generally required to “knock and announce” their identity, authority and purpose, and demand to enter before entry is made to execute a warrant in a private dwelling” before entering after a “reasonable amount of time”.
 Exceptions may be made “in the most compelling circumstances.”